Russia and India in talks to restart coking coal supplies

 The sources declined to be identified as they are not authorised to talk to the media.

-Russia's trade ministry declined to comment, while India's federal steel ministry, foreign affairs ministry and JSW Steel did not immediately reply to requests for comment.
+Russia's trade ministry declined to comment, while India's federal steel ministry, foreign affairs ministry and SAIL did not immediately reply to requests for comment.
+In an emailed response, JSW Steel declined comment.

 Russian coking coal producers Raspadskaya and Mechel did not immediately respond to requests for comment.